ctavolazzi/NovaSystem/README.md

 Please expand that report, paying extra close attention to _______(specific detail)
 ```

-## Priming a New Nova Instance with an Old Nova Tree Result
+## Priming a New Nova Instance with an Old Nova Tree Result <a name="priming-a-new-nova-instance-with-an-old-nova-tree-result"></a>

-The true power of the Nova system is its ability to perform and reconstruct thought trees.
+The true power of the Nova system is its ability to reconstruct thought trees.

+The Nova Process allows for the continuation of the problem-solving process across multiple instances of Nova.
+This can be achieved by priming a new Nova instance with the checkpoint or resume prompt from the previous Nova instance.

+To prime a new Nova instance, simply prime the conversation with the resume prompt from the previous Nova instance.
+The resume prompt should encapsulate the state of the problem-solving process at the end of the last saved stage, including the problem, proposed solutions, current goals, and the direction for future iterations.

+This feature enables the Nova Process to be scalable and adaptable, allowing users to continue the problem-solving process

 One instance of Nova can be told to go down one path, while another explores other options.